multifreded/hv20/day24/README.md

 ### Taking a look inside

-Ghidra was used for reverse engineering the binary files.
-Luckily the main structure function names were available in the binary.
-There are functions like `main`, `check_pwd`, `create_user`, `enter_data`, `delete_data`, etc. The function names an their usage through out the program correspond perfectly with the general usage experience when running the program.
+Ghidra is used for reverse engineering the binary files.
+Luckily the main structure function names are available in the binary.
+There are functions like `main`, `check_pwd`, `create_user`, `enter_data`, `delete_data`, etc. The function names and their usage through out the program correspond perfectly with the general usage experience when running the program.

-The following functions were deemed interesting and were decompiled to C:
+The following functions were deemed interesting and were decompiled to C …

 * `calc_hash`\
   This function looks like a custom hash function.
-The password a user provides is hashed by the program with this function and then stored into the corresponding `data/<username>_pwd.txt` file.
+The password a user provides is hashed with it and then stored into the corresponding `data/<username>_pwd.txt` file.

 * `decrypt`\
   This function gathers the file contents of `data/<username>_data.txt`, the